Kévin Olimpa

-Kévin Olimpa (born 10 March 1988) is a retired Martiniquais professional footballer, who played as a goalkeeper.
+Kévin Olimpa (born 10 March 1988) is a Martiniquais retired professional footballer, who played as a goalkeeper.

 Career

 Olimpa previously played for French side Bordeaux.
 He made his debut for the side on 8 November 2008, coming on in the 43rd minute to replace injured starter Mathieu Valverde in Bordeaux's 2–0 win over AJ Auxerre.

 In November 2016, he agreed the termination of his contract with Greek Superleague side Platanias F.C.

 In December 2018, he moved to French lower-league club Espace Foot Bordeaux-Mérignac.

 In January 2019, Olimpa joined Andorran side Sant Julià.